Eat

 Noodles

-• Pancit Palabok – is a Filipino noodle dish flavored with shrimp gravy.
-It is usually topped with shrimp, smoked fish flakes or pork cracklings, and eggs.
+• Pancit Palabok – A Filipino noodle dish flavored with shrimp gravy.
+It’s typically topped with shrimp, smoked fish flakes, pork cracklings, and eggs, creating a rich and savory flavor.

 Vegetables

-• Pinakbet – is made of mixed vegetables steamed in fish or shrimp sauce.
+• Pinakbet – A traditional vegetable dish made of mixed vegetables steamed in fish sauce or shrimp paste.
+This dish is often enriched with pork for added flavor.

 Merienda or Snacks

-• Suman – is a rice cake made from glutinous rice cooked in coconut milk.
-It is often wrapped in banana leaves, coconut leaves, or buli or buri palm leaves for steaming.
+• Suman – A Filipino rice cake made from glutinous rice cooked in coconut milk.
+It’s commonly wrapped in banana leaves, coconut leaves, or buri palm leaves for steaming.

 Minatamis or Desserts

-• Halohalo – is a shaved ice dessert layered with beans, gelatin, sugar palm, banana, jackfruit, and more.
-It is topped with leche flan and ube or vanilla ice cream.
-The dessert is flavored with evaporated milk.
+• Halohalo – A popular Filipino dessert made with shaved ice, layered with ingredients like sweet beans, gelatin, sugar palm, banana, and jackfruit.
+It’s topped with leche flan and ube or vanilla ice cream, then drizzled with evaporated milk for a creamy finish.

 Restaurants in the Philippines